Kong/docs.konghq.com/app/konnect/org-management/deactivation.md

 * The control plane associated with the organization is decommissioned.

-* Any users that were part of the organization are removed from any teams associated with the organization, and lose roles associated with the deactivated oraganization.
+* Any users that were part of the organization are removed from any teams associated with the organization, and lose roles associated with the deactivated organization.
 Their accounts are otherwise unaffected.

 * The email associated with the organization is locked and can't be used to